 Dr Ruth Garside is a social science researcher specialising in systematic review and evidence synthesis.

-Dr Garside has over 15 years’ experience using quantitative and qualitative research methods to investigate a range of health and social care questions.
-Her work has informed national policy customers including the National Institute for Health and Clinical Excellence (NICE) and the Home Office.
+She has over 20 years’ experience using quantitative and qualitative research methods to investigate a range of health and social care questions.
+Her work has informed policy customers including WHO, the National Institute for Health and Clinical Excellence (NICE) and the Home Office.

-Working with a range of international colleagues, Ruth is part of an evidence-based conservation working group led by Conservation International.
-This project is examining the links between conservation activities and human health.
-It is undertaking a review to map and critically assess the current evidence base documenting linkages between nature conservation and human health outcomes, more detail is available here.
+Working with a range of international colleagues, Ruth is part of an evidence-based conservation working group .
+This project examined the links between conservation activities and human health.
+It has produced a searchable evidence map of the current evidence base documenting linkages between nature conservation and human health outcomes, more detail is available here.

-See below for more information on other ongoing projects Dr Garside is involved in:
+See below for more information on current projects: